 In this frequently-cited opinion, the Court affirmed the trial court’s dismissal of the Plaintiff’s Complaint for, among other things violation of the Illinois Consumer Fraud Act.

 Elmer Miller, Inc. v.
 Landis

 253 Ill.
 App.
 3d 129 (1st Dist.
 1993)

 The Court affirmed the trial court’s entry of a preliminary injunction against the Defendant, holding that the Plaintiff had established that its customer list constituted a trade secret within the meaning of the Illinois Trade Secrets Act.

 Rowena Zimmers accepted Aronberg Goldgehn's 2017 Inspiration Award at its 2nd Annual Inspiration Award Luncheon....
 Read More

 Aronberg Goldgehn Members Amy M. Gibson, Kari E. Kaplan and Mary V. Hays have been listed in Crain’s Custom Media’s inaugural edition of The Most Influential Women Lawyers in Chicago....
 Read More

-Katie Attebery, Amy Gibson, Julie Johnson, Kari Kaplan, Tim Nelson, Amber LaFevers and Sara Spratt have been named Emerging Lawyers by Illinois Leading Lawyers, a designation awarded to less than 2 percent of Illinois attorneys....
+Katie Attebery, Amy Gibson, Julie Johnson, Kari Kaplan, Tim Nelson and Amber LaFevers have been named Emerging Lawyers by Illinois Leading Lawyers, a designation awarded to less than 2 percent of Illinois attorneys....
 Read More

 Aronberg Goldgehn member Julie A. Johnson has been selected as the recipient of the 2017 Alta May Hulett Award.
 She will receive the award at a luncheon ceremony on May 24, 2017....
 Read More